tvlop/vlop-sources/README.md

 # vlop sources (⌐■_■)

-community sources for vlop streaming. no bs, just sources that slap (ง°ل͜°)ง
+community sources for vlop (ง°ل͜°)ง

 ## what's this about

-all the streaming sources that power vlop live here. each source is a json file with everything needed to make it work (★‿★)

-community can add sources, we review, everyone wins. no more waiting for us to add every provider (≧◡≦)
+All Vlop’s streaming power is here ★‿★ Each source’s a JSON with everything it needs.
+Community adds, we review, everyone wins ≧◡≦ No more waiting

 ## add your source